Banner Image

 5) Aventura Mall — Aventura, Florida (Miami–Fort Lauderdale)

 Often called the largest mall in the Southeast, this mall is convenient for shopping and keeps traditional features alive—this way, it caters to the needs of most of the population.
 The best part about this mall is that it also has a farmers' market, which is popular with its residents.
-It has all the exquisite dining options, and you can buy anything luxurious here, too.
-You will see all the world's digital upliftment with the shopping experiences, so that it will be worth it.
+It has exquisite dining options; you can buy anything luxurious here, too.
+You will see all the world's digital upliftment with the shopping experiences, so it will be worth it.

 Size: ~2.7–2.8M sq ftOpened: 1983

-Why it’s massive: One of America’s largest luxury-tilted centers (Nordstrom, Bloomingdale’s, Macy’s, large art program).
+Why it’s massive: One of America’s largest luxury-tilted centers (Nordstrom, Bloomingdale’s, Macy’s, and an extensive art program).
 National lists place Aventura firmly in the top tier by GLA.

 Good to know: Expect heavy weekend/holiday traffic; combine with nearby beaches for a full day.